Markerto/gnome-EasyPeek/README.md

 A lightweight GNOME extension that lets you take a peek at your desktop.
 Click anywhere on the desktop to minimize or reveal all windows.

 # GNOME Compatibility
-Particularly tested on GNOME 48.
+Tested & works on GNOME 48 and 49.

 # Compatibility with other extensions
 Works with similar extensions like Show Desktop Button, but with some possible limits: